xxsimoxx/post-to-telegram/README.md

 # Post to Telegram

-When editing a post, just check a checkbox and when you publish the post a link to it will be sent to your Telegram channel.
+When editing a post, just check a checkbox and when you hit "publish" a link to the post will be sent to your Telegram channel.
 If there is one, post the featured image.

 This plugin is written for ClassicPress.